quiclog/pcap2qlog/README.md

 --secrets=/path/to/secrets.keys, -s /path/to/secrets
         Path to the secrets file which has to be used to decrypt the pcap given using the --input flag

+--raw=(true | false), -r (true | false)
+        If set to false, raw decrypted payloads will not be logged.
+This is default behaviour as payloads can have a large impact on log size.
 ```

 NOTE: This tool can also be used to merge together multiple (partial) qlog files.
 To do this, just pass the files with the --list option.